zhaisilong/PepPCBench/README.md

 # PepPCBench

-Comprehensive Benchmark for Protein-Peptide Complex Structure Prediction with All-Atom Protein Folding Neural Networks
+PepPCBench is a Comprehensive Benchmark for Protein-Peptide Complex Structure Prediction with AlphaFold3.

+⚠️ Under Peer Review | Data & Scripts Coming Soon

+We welcome community feedback!
+For questions or dataset requests, open an ​Issue​ or contact zhaisilong@outlook.com.

 ## Setups